acbouzas/Scraping-Youtube-with-Selenium/README.md

 ![Screenshot](images/youtube_to_dataframe.png)

-You can open the CSV file using spreadsheet software such as Microsoft Excel or Google Sheets for further analysis and visualization of the data.
+In the case of the CSV file, you can open it using spreadsheet softwares such as Microsoft Excel or Google Sheets for further analysis and visualization of the data.